-The Sages explained the four kingdoms under which the Jewish people were exiled - Babylon, Persia-Media, Greece, and Rome - as being a motif that is expressed in many different forms in Scripture.
-They thereby perceived the turbulent events of history as being part of the grand divine plan for creation.
-57
+The Sages explained the four kingdoms under which the Jewish People were exiled - Babylon, Persia-Media, Greece, and Rome - as being a motif that is expressed in many different forms in Scripture.
+They thereby perceived the turbulent events of history as being part of the grand Divine plan for creation.53

 Elsewhere, we have seen that the four wild beasts in Daniel's vision symbolized these four kingdoms.
-But the same motif was also applied in expounding concepts in the Torah that are not obviously symbolic.
-Thus, the Torah's list of animals with one kosher sign - the camel, hyrax, hare, and pig - was interpreted by the Sages as referring to the four kingdoms.
+But even concepts in the Torah that are not obviously symbolic were also interpreted as referring to the same motif.
+Thus, the Torah's list of animals with one kosher sign-the camel, hyrax, hare and pig-was interpreted by the Sages as referring to the four kingdoms.
 Unlike the symbolism of the predators in Daniel's dream, which is wholly negative, these animals possess one of the two signs required for an animal to be kosher, and as such they express a certain positive symbolism.
 The hyrax, second in the list, is understood to allude to the second of the four kingdoms: the joint kingdom of Persia and Media:

-R. Shmuel bar Nachman said: The prophets all saw the kingdoms going about their business.
+Rabbi Shmuel bar Nachman said: The prophets all saw the kingdoms going about their business.
 Moses saw the kingdoms going about their business: "The camel" is Babylon... "the hyrax" is Media.
-The rabbis and R. Yehuda son of R. Shimon [differed regarding this].
-The rabbis said: Just as this hyrax has a kosher sign (i.e. bringing up the cud) and a non-kosher sign (i.e. no split hooves), so too the kingdom of Media established both a righteous person (i.e. Darius II) and an evil person (i.e. Ahasuerus).
-Sh.
-Yehuda son of R. Shimon said: Darius II, son of Esther, was pure from his mother's side and impure from his father's side... (i.e. the kosher and non-kosher aspects are expressed in the same person).
-(Vayikra Rabba 13:5)
+The rabbis and Rabbi Yehudah son of Rabbi Simon [differed regarding this].
+The rabbis said: Just as this hyrax has a kosher sign (i.e. bringing up the cud) and a non-kosher sign (i.e. no split hooves), so too the kingdom of Media established both a righteous person (i.e. Darius II) and an evil person (i.e. Ahasuerus).54 Rabbi Yehuda son of Rabbi Simon said: Darius II, son of Esther, was pure from his mother's side and impure from his father's side... (i.e. the kosher and non-kosher aspects are expressed in the same person).
+(Midrash Vayikra Rabbah 13:5)